Trusted by Tens of Thousands | www.ThePearlSource.com

 >

-Pearls are a marvel of our natural world, and are coveted by the jewelry industry.
+Pearls are a marvel of our world, and are coveted by the jewelry industry.
 And as the only gemstone that comes from a living creature, that’s no surprise!
 Reknowned for their elegant luster, rich variety of sizes and shapes, and versatile style, pearls have become a classic gem.

 A Brief History of Pearls

 Pearls were so valuable, in fact, that during the Roman Empire the Roman general Vitellius financed an entire military campaign by selling just one of his mother’s pearl earrings.
 And pearls play a part in history around the world, too.
-A Hindu tale from India tells of the god Krishna plucking a pearl from the sea and presenting it to his daughter on her wedding day, and Cleopatra of Egypt once famously crushed a pearl into wine to prove Egypt’s wealth and heritage.
+A Hindu tale from India tells of the god Krishna plucking a pearl from the sea and presenting it to his daughter on her wedding day.
+And even Cleopatra of Egypt once famously crushed a pearl into wine to prove Egypt’s wealth and heritage.

 A pearl diver prepares to search for oysters on the pearl banks off Bahrain, 1911.
 Photo: Muharraq Forever / Wikimedia Commons / Public Domain